-The welfare of children has been at the heart of St Cuthberts Care's work since our charity was first established in 1946.
-Our Auton children's residential homes are named after Leslie Auton, who was cared for by the charity when it was known as the Diocesan Rescue Society.
+From the day our charity was founded in 1946, St Cuthbert’s Care has been committed to the welfare of children.
+Our Auton children’s residential homes are named after Leslie Auton, who was cared for by the charity when it was known as the Diocesan Rescue Society.
 He bequeathed a substantial legacy to us, over a decade ago, asking that it be used to benefit children in care.

 Today, our Auton children’s homes continue to offer a safe environment for vulnerable young people where staff act as positive role models and inspire youngsters to develop their self-esteem and confidence.

 If you would like to discuss placements in our homes, please contact Amanda Head, Director of Care on 0191 228 8001.